 Viewing the cats at Athens-Clarke County Animal Services

 Athens-Clarke County Animal Services now advertises the shelter animals!
-To find a new friend, go to their online listing of cats or call the shelter at 706-613-3540.
+To find a new friend, go to their online listing of cats or drop by the shelter.

 Please act quickly!

 The Athens-Clarke County Animal Services shelter is a municipal, open-admission shelter.
 This means that it takes in owner surrendered animals from Athens-Clarke County residents and stray animals found by county residents or found in Athens-Clarke County limits whether or not there is available space (owners looking to surrender animals may be asked to schedule an appointment to do so but if you cannot hold onto the animal until the scheduled time, let staff know–they will work with you).

 At Athenspets we are firm believers in having open-admission shelters; animals without another safe place to be need a place they can go instead of being left to wander and struggle to survive on their own or being hastily given to someone who will not have their best interests in mind.
 However, this means that critically injured animals, terminally ill and suffering animals, and aggressive animals are admitted and generally euthanized.
 In addition, because animals are admitted even when there is no available space at the shelter, at times they euthanize healthy, nonaggressive animals, including those that would make great pets but that are struggling in the high-stress shelter environment.

 As a result, adopters and rescues need to act quickly, to help ensure space is available for the animals that need it.

 All cats receive FVRCP vaccination, basic deworming, microchipping, and combo testing on impound.
 Most cats are also vaccinated against rabies and all are spayed or neutered prior to adoption.